-Food laws and regulations are continually evolving with significant differences from one country to another, impacting each and every department of a company.
+Food regulations are continually evolving with significant differences from one country to another, impacting each and every department of a company.
 In fact, those regulations impact every step of a product development, from R&D to marketing through procurement and quality.
 Non-conformity in product composition, labeling or claims can be both costly and damaging to a brand image.

 To ensure an efficient product development with a fast go-to-market for targeted countries, it is essential to set up and follow regulatory frameworks to comply to local rules all along the product life cycle .
 It requires an international network of regulatory experts in order to share structured information, ensure data continuity from suppliers to consumers, and elaborate an efficient collaboration facilitated by optimized processes.

-Know your regulatory framework
+Food regulations: Know your regulatory framework

 Ingredients and additives – The authorization of an ingredient or additive is strictly connected to the finished product’s legal name, so it is recommended to properly define the product category in order to assess if the ingredients, including additives, are allowed in this specific category.
 In the US, manufacturers have to follow standards that may vary from one state to another.
 For instance, the California Proposition 65 (CA PROP 65), administered by the Office of Environmental Health Hazard Assessment (OEHHA) of the California Environmental Protection Agency (CalEPA), determines whether chemicals meet the criteria to be added to the CA PROP 65 list, and administers labeling, warning and risk exposure requirements for these substances to be placed on the Californian market.
 This law is intended to protect citizens from a list of chemicals that are known to cause cancer, birth defects or other reproductive harm.
 Recently, the Proposition 65 was enforced, when a California judge ruled that coffee must carry a cancer warning under the state law known as Proposition 65.